rrpff/Projects/list.md

 [ ] **Reverse a String** - Enter a string and the program will reverse it and print it out.

 [ ] **Text Editor** - Notepad style application that can open, edit, and save text documents. *Optional: Add syntax highlighting and other features.*

+[ ] **Vigenere  Vernam  Ceasar Ciphers** - Functions for encrypting and decrypting data messages.
+Then send them to a friend.

 ##Threading